e-motions/emotions2maude_behavior/README.md

 `Set Set{@Object} @Model -> Bool` is created.
 2. Two equations are added:
     1. The *positive* equation with the following arguments:
-      - The set of objects and action execution oids in the LHS of the rule.
+      - The set of objects and action execution `Oid`s in the LHS of the rule.
       - The set of variables involved in the rule.
+Each variable is a Maude object.
-      - TODO.
+      - The elements involved in the NAC, both objects and action executions.
     2. The *negative* equation with the following arguments:
       - A variable `OIDSET@:Set`.
       - A variable `OBJSET@:Set{@Object}`.